Avenham and Miller Parks

 - Wedding facilities

-Not only are Avenham & Miller Parks great for everyday enjoyment, there are also a number of activities and events which take place throughout the year.
+Not only are Avenham and Miller Parks great for everyday enjoyment, there are also a number of activities and events which take place throughout the year.
 These events include the annual Easter Egg Rolling, outdoor theatres, vintage fairs, and fun events around the school holidays.

 Weddings - tie the knot in style